 S&P keeps certain activities of its business units separate from each other in order to preserve the independence and objectivity of their respective activities.
 As a result, certain business units of S&P may have information that is not available to other S&P business units.
 S&P has established policies and procedures to maintain the confidentiality of certain non-public information received in connection with each analytical process.

 S&P may receive compensation for its ratings and certain credit-related analyses, normally from issuers or underwriters of securities or from obligors.
 S&P reserves the right to disseminate its opinions and analyses.
 S&P’s public ratings and analyses are made available on its Web sites, www.standardandpoors.com (free of charge), and www.ratingsdirect.com and www.globalcreditportal.com (subscription), and may be distributed through other means, including via S&P publications and third-party redistributors.
 Additional information about our ratings fees is available at www.standardandpoors.com/usratingsfees.

 6. Use of Credit Ratings by Customers in Australia

-Customer accepts and acknowledges that provision of credit rating information to Customer is based on, and conditional on, Customer’s representation that it is a “Wholesale Client” (as such is defined in Chapter 7 of the Corporations Act of 2001 (Australia)).
-In addition, Customer acknowledges that credit ratings and/or related research provided to Customer in the Services are not intended for, and should not be distributed to any person other than a Wholesale Client.
+The Customer accepts and acknowledges that Accuity’s provision of credit rating information to the Customer is based on, and conditional on, the Customer’s representation that it is a “Wholesale Client” (as such is defined in Chapter 7 of the Corporations Act of 2001 (Australia)).
+In addition, the Customer acknowledges that credit ratings and/or related research provided to the Customer in the Services are not intended for, and should not be distributed to any person other than a Wholesale Client.